 Other top countries for coconut production include Vietnam, Papua New Guinea, Mexico, Thailand and Malaysia.
 Coconut trees are resilient and can grow in a variety of soil types, but they require lots of rainfall to thrive.
 With demand for coconut products surging around 500 percent in the past decade, many countries will be looking for ways to increase their coconut production.

 The majority of coconut oil’s fatty acid content – around 65 percent – is considered to be of the medium-chain variety.
-Full-fat dairy such as extra heavy whipping cream and palm kernel oil are two more examples of medium-chain triglyceride food sources.
+Full-fat dairy such as extra heavy whipping cream and palm oil are two more examples of medium-chain triglyceride whole food food sources.

 MCT oil is essentially distilled, concentrated medium-chain triglycerides.
-It can is derived by extraction from coconut oil as well as palm kernel oil.
-MCT oil is generally composed of the C8 and C10 medium-chain triglycerides.
+It can be derived by extraction from coconut oil as well as palm kernel oil.
+It is generally composed of the C8 and C10 medium-chain triglycerides.
 These two fatty acid types can be absorbed by the body very rapidly.
 The result is a fast, natural energy boost.

 But, you may be wondering, what is MCT oil good for?

 Fast Absorption.
-As described above, the chemical structure of MCT oil allows it to be easily processed and assimilated by the body.
+As described above, the chemical structure allows it to be easily processed and assimilated by the body.
 This means the desired effect happens efficiently when an energy boost is needed.

 Aids in Digestion.
-MCT oil can also enhance the digestive process and counteract constipation.
+It can also enhance the digestive process and counteract constipation.

 Fuels Metabolism.
 Medium chain triglycerides like those contained in MCT oil also help to increase thermogenesis in the body.
 This in turn fuels metabolism and helps the body to run cleaner and more efficiently.

 Helps Maintain Ideal Weight.
-MCT oil promotes satiety, naturally preventing cravings and snacking throughout the day.
+It promotes satiety, naturally preventing cravings and snacking throughout the day.
+Therefore, it can also help to lose weight too.

 Boosts Brain Functioning.
 MCTs also help to create ketones, which is used as energy by the brain.
-In this way, MCT oil can help with cognitive functioning, a better memory and increased mental clarity.
+In this way, it can help with cognitive functioning, a better memory and increased mental clarity.

 Antioxidant.
 Reduces cellular damage, supporting immune system health and overall health.